 Address: 10 Cambridge Street, Edinburgh EH1 2ED

-Website: https://www.traverse.co.uk/your-visit
+Website: https://www.traverse.co.uk/about-us/your-visit

 The least known of the cafés where we have been able to confirm that J.K.
 Rowling worked on Harry Potter is Traverse Cafe.
-In fact, we have not every seen it mentioned in another travel guide related to Harry Potter in Edinburgh.
+In fact, we have not ever seen it mentioned in another travel guide related to Harry Potter in Edinburgh.

-Traverse Theatre is a contemporary theater has been around since 1963 but only at its present location and building since 1992.
+Traverse Theatre is a contemporary theater that has been around since 1963 but only at its present location and building since 1992.
 It was at this time they opened a new cafe.
 It was here that J.K.
 Rowling would write parts of her early Harry Potter novels.

 J.K.
 Rowling noted on her personal website on May 30, 2018 that she did a lot of writing at Traverse Cafe when she met John Tiffany, the director of stage play Harry Potter and the Cursed Child.
 She wrote: “Incredibly, John and I knew each to say hello to years ago, when I used to write in the café at the Traverse Theatre in Edinburgh.”